SandySChuang/Election_Analysis/README.md

   - Jefferson: 10.5% (38,855)
   - Denver: 82.8% (306,055)
   - Arapahoe: 6.7% (24,801)
-- The largest County Turnout was from Denver County.
+- The largest county turnout was from Denver.
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette